TrevorLovesMommy/sqlalchemy-challenge/README.md

 <h2>Part 2:  Create a Flask API based on the qureries</h2>

-I used Flask to create 4 flask routs that returned JSON representation of the query result.
+Created a restful API with flast that served the query results in dictionary formats in 4 routes.